Set up credentials

 (for example,

-adapt-readonly), then click Next.Attach a read-only policy
+adapt-readonly), then click Next.3

 On the permissions page, choose Attach policies directly, search for